Risk Management

 Tips:

-The Risk Register (sometimes called a Hazard Register) is a document where you identify, describe and record potential hazards associated with the running and execution of your event.
-This document is an essential asset within your overall Event Health and Safety Plan and shows the thought process involved and the considerations that have been made to ensure the safety of all affected parties.
+The risk register (sometimes called a hazard register) is a document that identifies, describes and records potential hazards associated with the running and execution of your event.
+This document is an essential asset within your overall event health and safety plan and shows the thought process involved and the considerations that have been made to ensure the safety of all affected parties.

-- This template covers the main elements of Risk Assessment and Management, however, your event may have specific circumstances that are outside of the scope of a generic template, therefore treat this as an example template and not a definition of legal requirements in this regard.
+- This template covers the main elements of risk assessment and management.
+Keep in mind, your event may have specific circumstances outside the scope of a generic template, so treat this as an example only.

-- You may need to make multiple location-specific risk registers if your event has activities that take place across different locations and times.
-Alternatively, group hazards by location within one master Risk Register by adding a ‘Location’ column to your template and include the generic and specific hazards inherent to each location.
+- You may need multiple location-specific risk registers if your event has activities that take place across different locations and times.
+Alternatively, you may wish to group hazards by location within one master risk register by adding a ‘location’ column to your template and including the specific hazards identified for each location.

 - Break down all activities that will be undertaken at each stage of your event, referencing the specific parties involved, locations and associated hazards of each.